Services for Children with Special Needs in Peru

 This summer study abroad program is designed for Speech-Language-Hearing majors and other students with an interest in working with people with different types of disabilities.
 The group will visit Centro Ann Sullivan del Peru (CASP), a non-profit organization in Lima that specializes in educating and working with children with disabilities and their families.
 The time spent at CASP will expose the group to innovative, equitable, and inclusive models of supporting children and adults with different abilities.
 The program will also offer opportunities to see a variety of other sites dedicated to serving children in Peru.

 Peru is the third largest country in South America and can be divided into three regions: Amazon rainforest, highlands, and the coast.
 Lima, the capital, is located on the Pacific Ocean and has important museums detailing the pre-Columbian and colonial history of the city.
+The group will also visit Cusco and Machu Picchu.
+Cusco, south of Lima, is in the heart of the Incan empire, which is the most important civilizationin South America and dates to more than 5,000 years ago.
+Machu Picchu is an Incan city built on a mountaintop in the 15th century and is surrounded by temples, terraces, and water channels.

 Three hours of academic credit are granted by the University of Kansas upon successful completion of the program.
 Students will enroll in 3 credit hours of SPLH 452/752 Examining Global Perspectives in Speech-Language-Hearing.